Curtis Joseph: University of Wisconsin

 Joseph began his college play at the University of Wisconsin.
 While playing for the Badgers, Joseph won 21 games and was voted to the WCHA All Conference Team.
-Shortly after his freshman season, Joseph, despite not having been drafted, was signed by the St. Louis Blues to a free-agent entry-level contract.
+Shortly after his freshman season, Joseph, despite not having been drafted, was signed by the St. Louis Blues to a free-agent entry-level contract on June 16, 1989.

 NHL career

-St. Louis Blues
+St. Louis Blues (1989–1995)

-Joseph broke into the NHL in 1990, playing for the St. Louis Blues.
+After signing on with the Blues on June 16, 1989, Joseph broke into the NHL in 1990, playing for the St. Louis Blues, and making his first career start against the Edmonton Oilers, on January 2, 1990.
 In the off-season following the 1990–91 NHL season, the Blues signed Brendan Shanahan from the New Jersey Devils.
 Shanahan was a restricted free agent, and thus the Devils were entitled to compensation.
 The teams could not agree on what the compensation was; the Blues offered Curtis Joseph, Rod Brind'Amour, and two draft picks, while the Devils wanted Scott Stevens.
-Joseph seemed to be the answer the Devils were looking for in goal, but the case went to arbitration, and a judge ruled that Stevens was to be awarded to the Devils in September 1991.
+Joseph seemed to be the answer the Devils were looking for in goal, but the case went to arbitration, and a judge ruled that Stevens was to be awarded to the Devils on September 3, 1991.